 What are Cordyceps?

 Cordyceps are most loved for their energizing effects, thanks to the beta-glucans found in them.
 The beta-glucans will deliver oxygen to the body on a cellular level, which not only decreases the occurrence of disease but also boosts stamina and energy.
 The fungus also increases adenosine triphosphate (ATP) levels in the body.
-ATP is the body’s main energy supply source and is therefore required for all cellular processes.
+ATP is the body’s main energy source and is therefore required for all cellular processes.

 What is Chaga Mushroom?